January 26, 2015

 Learning disabilities are not commonly acknowledged in Ghana.
 The Persons with Disability Act of 2006, which provides for the educational and employment needs of people with disabilities, does not define disability.
 It does not specifically recognize intellectual disabilities.

 But a new initiative, the Inclusive Education Policy, aims to change the educational system, facilitating better learning experiences for all Ghanaian children.
-The innovative policy aims to improve educational opportunities for all marginalized children, including children with disabilities; ethnic minorities; and the ultrapoor.
+The innovative policy aims to improve educational opportunities for all marginalized children, including children with disabilities and the very poor.

 While there are special schools for children with visual and hearing disabilities, the Special Education Division of the Ghana Education Service does not currently offer special testing or placement for children with learning disabilities such as dyslexia and attention deficit disorder.